-You may already know that we lose muscle naturally as we age.
-We call that “sarcopenia.”
-The connections between your nerves and muscles start to deteriorate once you reach your mid-30s.
+It doesn’t take a genius to figure out we lose muscle naturally as we age.
+The medical name for that is “sarcopenia.”
+The connections between your nerves and muscles starts to deteriorate once you reach your mid-30s.
 From then on, unless you do something about it, it typically doesn’t get any better.

 On average, adults begin losing 8% of their muscle per decade starting at age 40.
-This means, if you are in your 50s or 60s you have been experiencing decades of gradually worsening functional capability.
+This means, by the time you are in your 50s or 60s you have been experiencing decades of gradually worsening functional capability.

 “Women in particular are at several disadvantages when it comes to optimal muscle health.
 With age, their muscles deteriorate at a faster rate than men’s”, explains Michael Bemben, an exercise physiologist and professor in the Department of Health and Exercise Science at the University of Oklahoma.